CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ![Recovery Mode page](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome15.jpg)

 Insert the USB flash drive or SD card that you used to create recovery media.
-You don't need to press enter as the chromebook will start processing the recovery mode.
+You don't need to press enter as the Chromebook will start processing the recovery mode.
 Wait and follow the on-screen instructions (this will take a few minutes).

 ![Recovery Mode checking](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome16.jpg)